-Clearly, I’m in the minority, as the former Celtic harvest festival is now the second largest commercial holiday in the United States (behind Christmas).
+The former Celtic harvest festival, Halloween, is now the second largest commercial holiday in the United States (behind Christmas).
 Spending during this holiday has doubled in the past 10 years according to the National Retail Association to an average of nearly $83 per participant.

-So, if you can afford it, I’d urge you to go big on candy.
+If you can afford it, I’d urge you to go big on candy too.
 Be a giver.
 It’s fun!
+Make someone’s day.

 Now hopefully, there’s not a kid coming this year in a Pennywise costume saying, “Hershey’s?
 Are you kidding me?”